mkalinin/eth2.0-specs/specs/core/0_beacon-chain.md

 ## Notation

 Unless otherwise indicated, code appearing in `this style` is to be interpreted as an algorithm defined in Python.
+Hence, exceptional cases that are not explicitly specified in `this style` blocks assumed to be handled by Python exception mechanism, e.g. out-of-bounded accesses.

 Implementations may implement such algorithms using any code and programming language desired as long as the behavior is identical to that of the algorithm provided.

 ## Terminology